joynahid/joynahid.github.io/src/content/posts/http-in-low-level-python.md

 client_socket.sendall(http_packet.encode())
 ```

-As we sent the packet, we can expect some response from google, let's try to read some bytes and see if google put some bytes in the socket or not:
+As we sent the packet, we can expect some response from icanhazip.com server, let's try to read some bytes and see if icanhazip.com put some bytes in the socket or not:

 ```python
 response = client_socket.recv(1024)